raghav-grover/node-bloom-filter/README.md

   - Supports **deletions**
   - Can yield a desired false positive rate(probabilty) when given the total number of elements in the sets
   - Supports an optimisation flag to calculate the number of hashes and bits to use internally
-  - Serialization to a Arraybuffer, which can be converted to JSON/UTF-8/base64 that is left to the user :)
+  - Serialization to a Arraybuffer, which can be converted to JSON/UTF-8/base64 and is left to the user :)
   - Dynamically resizes the underlying Arraybuffer to handle the counter overflows when used as a counting bloom filter.
   - Implements double hashing technique to generate multiple hashes using ***murmur3***
   - Uses bit manipulations to optimise on memory usage